 Nascar fans are surely familiar with the Daytona International Speedway and the many races held there throughout the year.
 The venue also hosts concerts and other events.

-🚗 Forget the Parking Lot: Don’t worry about circling a parking lot for the perfect spot, drive and park your rental car right on the beach!
+🚗 Forget the Parking Lot: Don’t worry about circling a parking lot for the perfect spot.
+This is one of those places in Florida where you can drive and park your rental car right on the beach!

 When most people hear Cape Canaveral, they think of Kennedy Space Center.
-This historic location is the site for numerous rocket launches throughout the year.
+This historic location is the site for numerous rocket launches throughout the year, and is certainly one of the best places in Florida to visit.
 The Visitor Center welcomes guests to learn about the history of space travel, meet a real astronaut, and tour the grounds of the facility.

-Canaveral is also home to one of the most popular cruise ports in the state.
+Canaveral is also home to one of the most popular cruise ports in Florida.
 Cruise lines such as Disney and Royal Caribbean operate out of the port, which is the closest port to Orlando and the theme parks.

 Thanks to NASA wanting privacy around the space center, much of Canaveral is considered protected wildlife areas, like the Canaveral National Seashore.
 The area along Florida’s Atlantic coast is a necessary refuge for Florida’s native wildlife.